A new fast and fully automated metro

 Monitors on the station walls will inform them of wait times for the next two trains.
 Riders will also be told the passenger load for each train so they can position themselves accordingly on the platform.

-The carriages were designed as a joint project between the manufacturer Alstom, Île-de-France Mobilités, and Société du Grand Paris.
+The carriages were designed as a joint project between the manufacturer Alstom, Île-de-France Mobilités, and Société des grands projets.

 The Grand Paris Express Operations Centres